SamDeka28/lane-js/readme.md

 </code>

 The handler takes in three params : (request, response, body | payload | query)
-1. `request` - Server request object
+1. `request` - Server request object.The querystring object and the payload are exposed through request.query and request.payload
-2. `response` - Server response object
+2. `response` - Server response object.
-3. `body | payload | query` -  Exposes the body, payload or the query params throught the get key.
-If you are using the route.all method, the querystring object is exposes using `body.query` and the payload using `body.get`

-Redirection in Lace
+Redirection in Lane
 ===================
 To redirect a to another path from a handler, we fist need to import the redirect object from the router module as : var { redirect } = require("lane-js/use/router")